Don't You Want Me: Track listings

+Charts

 Alcazar version

-"Don't You Want Me" was recorded as a Eurodance song by Swedish band Alcazar, released internationally in 2002.
-The song was included in the European version of their debut album, Casino (2000) together with a few others.
+"Don't You Want Me" was recorded as a Eurodance song by the Swedish nu-disco group Alcazar, released internationally in 2002.
+The song was included in the European version of their debut studio album, Casino (2000) together with a few others.
 It was recorded in Stockholm at first, but when the band wanted it for a new pan-European single, a new version was made.

 The single was released in Australia as a follow-up to the successful single "Crying at the Discoteque".
 The white 12-inch was released in Europe and distributed to DJs to get maximum airplay at the disco arenas.

-"Don't You Want Me" is Alcazar's biggest hit in the United States with 15 weeks on the Billboard Hot 100 chart, peaking at #30.
+"Don't You Want Me" is Alcazar's biggest hit in the United States with 15 weeks on the Billboard Hot Dance Club Play chart, peaking at #30.

 Music video

 The accompanying music video for "Don't You Want Me" was filmed at Filmhuset in Stockholm, and was directed by Jesper Ganslandt.
-The video takes place in "Circus Alcazar" and is filled with horses, ducks, an evil parrot, acrobats, the Alcazar ballet (including a dog in a pink ballerina dress) and Annikafiore's boyfriend juggling with fire in the background.
+The video takes place in "Circus Alcazar" and is filled with horses, ducks, an evil parrot, acrobats, the Alcazar ballet (including a dog in a pink ballerina dress) and Annika Kjærgaard's boyfriend juggling with fire in the background.
 The video shoot took almost 23 hours.